atata-framework/atata.io/getting-started/set-up/other.md

 </div>

 Sets the waiting timeout.
-The default value is taken from `AtataBuildingContext.RetryTimeout`, which is equal to 5 seconds by default.
+The default value is taken from `AtataBuildingContext.BaseRetryTimeout`, which is equal to 5 seconds by default.

 <div class="member">
     <span class="head"><span class="keyword">public</span> <span class="type">AtataContextBuilder</span></span>